3D Drawings: Do They Make Sense for Your Company?

 Many Companies are Transitioning from 2D Drawings

 You have undoubtedly heard of Model-Based Design (MBD) and the Model-Based Enterprise (MBE).
-These initiatives aim to make the 3D model the single source of truth and to migrate away from 2D Drawings - which are, of course, an abstraction.
+These initiatives aim to make the 3D model the single source of truth and to migrate away from 2D Drawings.

 This could be your first step along the path of Digital Transformation.